 I was dragged around many a châteaux in France by my parents as a child.
 I remember lots of old rooms with big paintings of men on horses and in all honesty, it was rather dull.
 All I wanted to do was get back to the campsite to meet up with my new friends and jump in the pool.
-So why did I return almost thirty(ish) years later to the Loire with kids (my boys aged 3 and 4) to do exactly the same thing?
+So why do we keep returning almost thirty(ish) years later to the Loire with kids to do exactly the same thing?

 Château de Cheverny

 Kids will love watching the feeding of the hounds at 11:30am each day, before finding the LEGO structures hidden around the rooms of the chateau’s interior.
 Take a picnic down to the river before finding your way through the maze.
 If you manage to find your way out, reward yourselves to some home-made ice-cream at Cafe de l’Orangerie.

 ‘Château de Marlinspike’ in The Adventures of Tintin was based on Cheverny.
 There’s a permanent Tintin exhibition on site, which may be the closest you get to walking through the comic book.
 You do have to pay extra to visit however.

 Check the Château de Cheverny website for up to date opening time and entry prices.

 This is the place where Leonardo da Vinci spent his final years.
 It’s not the most architecturally stunning Château in the region, but kids will love playing with Da Vinci’s inventions in the gardens.
 Head for a wander around the manor before heading to the gardens, as it will help parents explain the inventions when the kids start questioning.

 Check the Château du Clos Lucé website for up to date opening time and entry prices.